predatorx7/launcher_helper/example/README.md

 - Wallpaper is fetched as **Uint8List bytes** through `getWallpaper` method.
 Use these ImageData bytes in `Image.memory()` as argument to parameter `bytes` to display wallpaper.

+- `permission_handler 3.2.2` is used in the example to get external storage access permission.

 - Applications can be launched with `launchApp(<Package-name>)` method of `Launcherhelper`; It requires package name of app as String to launch them.

+**Note**:

+- Don't forget to get external storage access permission before using `getWallpaper`.